uga-libraries/web-download/documentation/testing_instructions.md

 These tests cover variations and error handling for individual functions, beyond what the tests for the script overall accomplish.

+Each test includes what to use as the input directory or Archive-It file type CSV and what the results should be after using that as input in the download GUI.

 ### get_download_urls()

-1. Input folder is empty.
+1. Input folder is empty
-   - Make any empty folder.
+   - Input directory: Make any empty folder
-   - Run the script.
-   - Confirm there is an error in the GUI ("No URLs were found to be downloaded.") and that you can enter new input.
+   - Expected result: GUI has "No URLs were found to be downloaded."

-2. Input folder has unexpected (not CSV) content.
+2. Input folder has unexpected (not CSV) content
-   - Make a folder that contains:
-       - another folder
-       - a file that is not a CSV
-       - a CSV that is an Archive-It file type report
+   - Input directory: a folder that contains another folder, a text file, and a file type report
-   - Confirm that it downloads everything in the Archive-It CSV.
+   - Expected result:
-   - Confirm that it does nothing (not in logs, nothing downloaded, no error messages) for the other files and folder.
+        - It does nothing (not in logs, nothing downloaded, no error messages) for the folder or text file
+        - Downloads everything in the Archive-It CSV, and the log has no errors

-3. Input folder has unexpected CSV.
+3. Input folder has unexpected CSV
-   - Make a folder that contains:
-       - a file that is a CSV but not an Archive-It file type report
-       - a CSV that is an Archive-It file type report
+   - Input directory: a folder that contains a CSV file that is not a file type report, and a CSV file that is
+   - Expected result:
-   - Confirm the GUI has "This CSV is not formatted correctly and will be skipped" for the non-file type report.
+        - GUI has "This CSV is not formatted correctly and will be skipped" for the non-file type report
-   - Confirm that it downloads everything in the Archive-It CSV.
+        - Downloads everything in the Archive-It CSV, and the log has no errors

+4. Duplicate PDFs
+    - Input CSV: a file type report that includes "1" in the is_duplicate column for some PDFs
+    - Expected result: Downloads everything in the report except for the PDFs with "1", and the log has no errors

+5. PDF per seed variation
+    - Input CSV: a file type report with 1 PDF per seed and another with multiple PDFs per seed
+    - Expected result: Downloads everything in both reports, and the log has no errors

 ### make_seed_folder()